 The positions may be associated with one or more of the following instruments onboard MAVEN, fully or partially developed by our group: the Solar Wind Ion Analyzer (SWIA), the Solar Wind Electron Analyzer (SWEA), the Solar Energetic Particle (SEP) instrument, the SupraThermal and Thermal Ion Composition (STATIC) instrument and the Langmuir Probe and Waves (LPW) experiment.

 Familiarity with the physics of the Mars ionosphere and Mars-solar wind interaction is desirable.
 Demonstrated analytical and programming skills also highly desirable.
 In-house data analysis software is written in IDL, so IDL experience is preferable.
+Two years of postdoc experience is

 The initial appointment will be full-time for two years, with a possibility of renewal.
 Salary will be commensurate with experience.
 The anticipated start date is December 2017.
 To apply, please go to the following link: https://aprecruit.berkeley.edu/apply/JPF01452.
 Applicants should submit Curriculum Vitae including list of publications, statement of research interests, and optional cover letter.
 Applicants should also request three reference letters.
 All letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality: http://apo.berkeley.edu/evalltr.html.